U.S. infrastructure deal would boost electric buses, but trail demand

 Proterra declined to comment on the infrastructure deal.

-Lion Electric Co (LEV.TO), the leading electric school bus manufacturer, lauded the deal.
+Lion Electric Co, the leading electric school bus manufacturer, lauded the deal.

 “Investing equally in charging infrastructure and vehicle deployment is a sound approach in scaling electrified school and public bus transit,” the company said.